To land that job, it helps to know the unique opportunities and challenges phone and online interviews offer.

 An interview can be stressful enough without the added worry of technical bugs.
 Make some choices in advance to ensure things go smoothly:

-- Choose the best technology for the job.
-It can be a computer, or mobile device.
+• Choose the best technology for the job.
+It can be a computer or mobile device.
 Pick one you’re comfortable with and make sure it’s reliable.
+If you’re using a mobile device, use a tripod or set it up securely on your desk or table so your image is steady.
+Don’t hold it in your hand.

-- Maintain eye contact.
-Look directly at the camera instead of at your notes.
+• During an online interview, maintain eye contact.
+Look directly at the camera instead of at your notes or at the screen.

-- Pause before speaking.
-A weak connection can cause a minor time delay.
-Make sure the interviewer is completely finished speaking before you start.
+• If your phone or internet connection is weak, pause before speaking to prevent minor time delay.
+Make sure the interviewer is finished speaking before you start.